Thinking like Apple’s recycling robots: Toward the activation of responsibility in a postenvironmentalist world

 Below, we draw on the notion of dis/assembling value to understand the consequences of Apple’s introduction of the recycling robots, especially with regard to competing ways of recycling and enacting responsibility.
 However, before doing that we will briefly introduce our methodology and the way in which we bring our joint ethnographic research on the global e-waste economy together with the discussion of the robots and their consequences.

 We call our collaborative approach multi-perspective ethnography.
-This is different from what is known as ‘multi-sited research’ (Marcus, 1995) – even though part of our individual research may be described by this notion.
+This is different from what is known as ‘multi-sited research’ (Marcus, 1995) – even though this notion may describe part of our individual research.
 The data for this paper was taken from the authors’ previous research projects and reanalysed.
 However, we are also keen on emphasizing that our research is not just put next to each other.
 Our article, to paraphrase anthropologist Strathern (1991), is about more than one but less than many perspectives.
 Liam and Daisy at times insinuate that e-waste is unaccounted for.
 Yet, as Gabrys reminds us in her research on digital rubbish:

 We not only need places of demattering; we already have them.
 They just tend not to register as places of regard (Gabrys, 2011: 98).